Mashtruman/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv /tmp/betty /tmp/my_first_directory  - moves file betty from /tmp/ to /tmp/my_first_directory
- rm /tmp/my_first_directory/betty- Delete the file betty rmdir - Delete the directory my_first_directory that is in the /tmp directory
+ rm /tmp/my_first_directory/betty- Delete the file betty rmdir - Delete the directory my_first_directory that is in the /tmp directory cd - -Write a script that changes the working directo

+ry to the previous one
+s all files (even ones with names beginning with a period character Write a script that changes the working directory to the previous one